-Companies can try out the open-source solutions or platforms for all those cases when a service does not fit their expectations and requirements.
+Companies can try out open-source solutions or platforms for all those cases when a service does not fit their expectations and requirements.

-Are there really free PBX solutions?
+Are there free PBX solutions?
 Yes, there are.
 These are open-source PBX software solutions.
 Necessary hardware needs to be provided, which is a suitable computer.

 The Asterisk toolkit is used by a mass quantity of developers around the world.
 Many of the suppliers on this PBX list have either begun with or are based completely on the Asterisk project.

 It is packed with the standard PBX VOIP features.
 They consist of an automatic telephone, an interactive voice response menu, conference calling, and voicemail.

 The Asterisk makes it easy to turn any computer into a PBX.

 As a popular platform, Asterisk provides web classes and tutorials to help users do their job with the platform.

 Compared to the other free solutions on this list, VitalPBX is rather new.
 And while the first version was released in early 2018, they have worked hard and now offer a well-developed feature-rich product.

 The VitalPBX platform can be installed on physical hardware or the cloud.
 It is essentially a Linux-based Graphical User Interface for Asterisk, and as such, it can be run with minimal effort.
 The interface is well structured, and its features are easy to find and use.